Classic Typography And Beautiful Book Design Are Not Dead

 I can manipulate line spacing, letter spacing and use kerning to bring a text alive.

-It is the time I dump Microsoft Word and switch to Apple Pages because it has so many features that have Steve Jobs’ fingerprints on them.
+It is time to dump Microsoft Word and switch to Apple Pages, which has so many features and has Steve Jobs’ fingerprints on it.

 He was a lover of typography, and the first big market breakthrough for Apple was with its Macintosh in 1984.